cppfastio/fast_io/readme.md

 - No format string nonsense
 - Addresss Sanitizer special code for protecting memory safety issues.

-- Unicode support (UTF-8, UTF-16, UTf-32)
+- Unicode support (UTF-8, UTF-16, UTF-32) + codecvt for GB18030 and UTF-EBCDIC
-- Support POSIX iconv.
+- Supports POSIX iconv.
 You can use fast_io for your coding conversion.
 - Interop with `<cstdio>` and `<iostream>`
 - Binary serialization for trivially copyable types and C++ standard library containers
 - Plays well with C++ containers (e.g. `std::vector<fast_io::obuf_file>` is valid)